trubit/trubit.github.io/about.md

 title: About
 ---

-##  welcome to Trubit Crypto Exchanger
+##   Welcome to my Portfolio

 ###  Why
-At Trubit, we prioritize security, transparency, and efficiency to enhance your trading experience.
-Our commitment to innovation ensures that you have access to the latest market trends and technologies.
+I trust believe in transparency and continuous learning.
+My goal is to stay updated with industry trends and develop skills that will help me succeed in my career.
 ###  How
-We offer a seamless registration process, robust security measures, and a variety of trading options.
-Our platform is designed to be intuitive, making it easy for users to navigate and execute trades.
+I aim to learn from industry leaders and apply my skills through hands-on projects.
+Seeking feedback helps me improve, and I aspire to secure a job to contribute and grow in my field.
 ### What
-Trubit provides a comprehensive suite of services, including real-time market data, customizable trading features, and dedicated customer support to assist you at every step of your trading journey.
+I create projects that showcase my programming skills and passion for technology.
+My portfolio reflects my learning journey and the technologies I work with.

 ### Contact
-For inquiries or support, please reach out to us at  (trubitexchanger@gmail.com )or call us at +234 7037643440.
+For inquiries or collaboration, please reach out to me at [trustezika831@gmail.com].